jgilmore93/homepage/README.md

 ### Come To Our Meetings
 Check out our [Facebook page](https://www.facebook.com/citizenlabs) for the next location and time.
 We meet the first and third Tuesday of every month.
 Some meetings are focused on a specific project, at others we organize our efforts and brainstorm new projects.
 Our meetings are casual and everyone is welcome to join.
 Food and drink are often involved.

+### Get Involved Online
+Much of our work gets done in between meetings online.
+All of our projects and additional information about Citizen Labs are [available on Github](https://github.com/citizenlabsgr).
+We use Slack as our primary communication tool, [join the conversation and our community on Slack.](http://slackin-citizenlabs.herokuapp.com/)

 ### Want Even More Info?
 Contact Us
 Contact us with questions info@citizenlabs.org, [Twitter](https://twitter.com/citizen_labs), and [Facebook](https://www.facebook.com/citizenlabs).